|

 timeliness issue we may look at product or process quality issues in an

-effort to resolve the timeliness issue, however resolving the timeliness issue
+effort to resolve the timeliness issue, however resolving the timeliness

-This is a long way of getting around to the point that we should not
+example) will not, of itself, improve product quality.
+This is a long way of getting around to the

-be surprised that improvement in product quality has had better “press” until
+point that we should not be surprised that improvement in product quality has

-We must still continue to address product quality
+advantage.
+(2) We must still continue to address product quality issues at the same

-the aspects of quality and timeliness have become more and more
+efficient, the aspects of quality and timeliness have become more and more

 important.
-However, both quality and timeliness
+However, both quality and

-reductionist paradigm.
-How much easier
+older reductionist paradigm.
+How much

-paradigm.
+systemic paradigm.
 Once again the organizations

 that understand the new paradigm can be much more successful in utilizing